 As described above, translation is the replacement of written text from one language into another.
-Because the number and proportion of LEP individuals in the region are low, and because the costs of translation services are high (between 15 and 20 cents per word), translation of all BRTB written materials is neither warranted nor affordable.
+Because the number and proportion of LEP individuals in the region are low, and because the costs of translation services are high, translation of all BRTB written materials is neither warranted nor affordable.
+The average cost of a professional translator can range anywhere from \$0.10 to \$0.30 per word, depending on the language pair being translated, the quality of the translation, the turnaround time, and other factors.
 However, the BRTB will translate select materials, such as:

-The following key documents are made available in Latin American Spanish reflecting the country of origin for the most people:
+The following key documents are made available in Latin American Spanish reflecting the country of origin for the most people with limited English proficiency in this region: